Kernels of trace operators via fine continuity: Abstract

 \section{Abstract}

-We study traces of elements of fractional Sobolev spaces $H_p^\alpha(\mathbb{R}^n)$ on closed subsets $\Gamma$ of $\mathbb{R}^n$, given as the supports of suitable measures $\mu$.
-We prove that if these measures satisfy localized upper density conditions, then quasi continuous representatives vanish quasi everywhere on $\Gamma$ if and only if they vanish $\mu$-almost everywhere on $\Gamma$.
-We use this result to characterize the kernel of the trace operator mapping from $H_p^\alpha(\mathbb{R}^n)$ into the space of $\mu$-equivalence classes of functions on $\Gamma$ as the closure of $C_c^\infty(\mathbb{R}^n\setminus \Gamma)$ in $H_p^\alpha(\mathbb{R}^n)$.
-The measures do not have to satisfy a doubling condition.
-In particular, the set $\Gamma$ may be a finite union of closed sets having different Hausdorff dimensions.
-We provide corresponding results for fractional Sobolev spaces $H_p^\alpha(\Omega)$ on domains $\Omega\subset \mathbb{R}^n$ satisfying the measure density condition.
+Given a closed subset $\Gamma$ of $\mathbb{R}^n$ that is the support of a measure $\mu$, we study the kernels of trace operators from fractional Sobolev spaces $H_p^\alpha(\mathbb{R}^n)$ into the space of $\mu$-equivalence classes of functions on $\Gamma$.
+We characterise these kernels as the closure of $C_c^\infty(\mathbb{R}^n\setminus \Gamma)$ in $H_p^\alpha(\mathbb{R}^n)$, provided quasi continuous representatives of elements of $H_p^\alpha(\mathbb{R}^n)$ have the following key property: they vanish quasi everywhere on $\Gamma$ if and only if they vanish $\mu$-almost everywhere on $\Gamma$.
+We establish that this key property holds if the measures satisfy localized upper density conditions.
+Such measures need not be doubling, in particular the set $\Gamma$ may be a finite union of closed sets having different Hausdorff dimensions.
+We provide corresponding results for spaces $H_p^\alpha(\Omega)$ on domains $\Omega\subset \mathbb{R}^n$ satisfying a weakened version of the measure density condition.
+We observe that the above key property is essential for the convergence of Galerkin integral equation methods, based on integration with respect to the measure $\mu$, for certain BVPs in the complement of $\Gamma$.